splopenn/splopenn.github.io/README.md

 # Welcome!

-This&mdash;is the repository for my GitHub Pages site, using Jekyll.
+This is the repository for my GitHub Pages site, using Jekyll.

 Right now, you can find a blog feed and brief About page.